theobald-software/helpcenter.theobald-software.github.io/includes/requirements/sap-releases.md

 The following SAP Systems are supported:

-- All SAP ABAP based systems that provide RFC connectivity are supported (all communication with SAP is performed via the RFC protocol).
+- All SAP ABAP based systems that provide RFC connectivity are supported.
-- SAP ABAP Systems on any database are supported (including HANA).
+- SAP ABAP systems on any database are supported (including HANA).
 The database used by the SAP system is irrelevant, because the integration occurs at SAP application server level.
-- SAP Systems running on Big Endian and Little Endian hardware are supported.
+- SAP systems running on Big Endian and Little Endian hardware are supported.
 - SAP industry solutions like IS-U, IS-R, etc. are supported.
-- SAP Releases 4.6C and newer are supported.
+- SAP releases 4.6C and newer are supported.
 - All operating systems are supported.

 !!! tip "Examples"